-- 2. Loosen the two motor shaft coupling screws with a 3 mm hex wrench. - Remove the four M5 cap head screws, lock washers, and washers from the motor mount with a 4 mm hex wrench.
-Set all aside. - 4.
-Remove any paint bleed from the face and bore of the motor mount with a mild abrasive. - 5.
-Remove the motor from the pallet and/or the machine, and discard the shipping materials.
+- Remove the four M5 cap head screws, lock washers, and washers from the motor mount with a 4 mm hex wrench.
+Set all aside. - 2.
+Remove the Z-axis motor from the pallet and/or the machine, and discard the shipping materials.